JoseBalado/nodejs-kafka/README.md

 # Managing topics
 ## Start a Kafka shell
 ### The following command sets the variable HOST_IP to 172.17.0.1 and ZK to 172.17.0.1:2181.
-HOST_IP is the IP of the Docker container network.
-'2181' is the default port for Zookeeper
+HOST_IP is the IP of the Docker container and '2181' is the default port for Zookeeper
 ```
 ./start-kafka-shell.sh 172.17.0.1 172.17.0.1:2181
 ```